Directed by: Kenneth Branagh

 The film made $352.8 million at the box office and the trailer for its sequel Death on the Nile featuring another impressive star-studded cast was released in summer 2020.
 Therefore I believe I am in the minority when I say I’m still not convinced that this is good film.
 Admittedly it is not a bad film but it’s not necessarily a good film either.

 So, summary time: set in 1937 famed detective Hercule Poirot (Kenneth Branagh) is armed with only his razor sharp wits and questionable facial hair (seriously try focusing on anything else when Branagh is on screen) when, on a three day train journey from Istanbul to London, a passenger is murdered.
-After an avalanche causes the train to derail Poirot decides that he is the only man who can determine which of the stranded passengers is the culprit.
+After an avalanche buries the train Poirot decides that he is the only man who can determine which of the stranded passengers is the culprit.

 The first problem with this film is that it is too ‘hollywood’, too overly dramatic.
 Here’s an example of what I mean.
 In Agatha Christie’s novel the train gets stuck in a snowdrift.
 In the 2010 BBC adaptation staring David Suchet the train gets stuck in a snowdrift.
 In Branagh’s version the train is high in the mountains when an avalanche buries the tracks, partially derails the train and threatens to send it plummeting off the mountain.
 The section of railway tracks the train is stuck on is not built on the ground but on a high metal framework that creaks ominously throughout the film…threatening to break and send the train plummeting off the mountain.
 And naturally the potentially unstable metal framework will be used for a high intensity chase sequence later in the film despite said chase sequence not appearing in the novel.
 As I said, it’s too over-the-top, needlessly dramatic for my tastes and for me it doesn’t really add anything to the overall story.